John Carter Racing: Career

-For the 2009 NASCAR season, E&M Motorports signed James Hylton for the Daytona 500, and potentially more races later in the year.
+For the 2009 NASCAR season, E&M Motorsports signed James Hylton for the Daytona 500, and potentially more races later in the year.

 E&M Motorsports and Simo Racing (formerly No Fear Racing) announced that the teams would form an alliance for the Daytona 500.
 The alliance, to be referred to as Carter/Simo Racing, saw Hylton and Boris Said temporarily change numbers.
 Simo's team fielded the No. 08 Ford for Said under E&M's ownership and E&M fielded the No. 60 Dodge for Hylton under Simo's ownership.
 The No. 60 team had carburetor issues and was not able to run a lap at mandated practice speed, which under NASCAR rules prevented them from attempting to qualify.
 The No. 08 with Boris Said wrecked in his Gatorade Duel Race.

 In June 2009, Carter and Said announced they would again partner.
 The pair brought the No. 08 Ford to Infineon raceway attempting to qualify for the Toyota Save Mart 350.
 Said qualified the car, 9th and finished 24th.
 Although originally unsponsored the team secured a sponsorship through California Outdoor Heritage Alliance.

 On July 10, 2009, the team announced they had signed Terry Labonte and he would share driving duties with Boris Said.
 Despite still seeking a full-time sponsor, the team planned to run the remainder of the 2009 season starting July 26 at Indianapolis.
 On July 24, 2009, Carter Simo Racing announced it was purchasing the assets of the defunct Mayfield Motorsports team.
 With the purchase the team temporarily switched from Ford to Toyota, which Mayfield Motorsports was running.
 However, for the Heluva Good!
 Sour Cream Dips at The Glen in August the team returned Said to the car and switched manufacturers back to Ford.
 Labonte would be entered in the majority of the remaining races the team attempted, with the exception of the 2009 Dickies 500, where Derrike Cope was entered.
 The team withdrew before practice.

-On February 3, 2010, it was announced that John Carter Racing, due to not finding sponsorship for the race team, would be auctioning off all the equipment, parts and haulers, and all three cars on February 16, 2010 by the auction company Iron Horse Auction.
+On February 3, 2010, it was announced that John Carter Racing, due to not finding sponsorship for the race team, would be auctioning off all the equipment, parts and haulers, and all three cars on February 16, 2010, by the auction company Iron Horse Auction.